openhab/openhabian/docs/openhabian.md

 ##### What Next?

-After your first setup is done, you might want to generate [Items](http://docs.openhab.org/configuration/items.html), [Sitemap](http://docs.openhab.org/configuration/sitemaps.html) and [HABPanel](http://docs.openhab.org/addons/uis/habpanel/readme.html) dashboard for your home.
-Simply log in to your Raspberry PI with SSH and type `openhab-generator`.
-It will run a Yeoman-based [openHAB Generator](https://github.com/kubawolanin/generator-openhab) tool asking for your house structure (e.g. number of floors, rooms and devices).

 If you are not able to access your system via the openHAB dashboard or SSH after more than one hour, chances are high that your hardware setup is the problem.
 Try using a steady power source and a reliable SD card, double check the network connection.
-Restart the Setup process to rule out most other possible causes.
+Restart the complete setup process to rule out most other possible causes.

 Contact the [openHABian community forum thread](https://community.openhab.org/t/13379) if the problem persists.